What is the Educational & Training Voucher Program?

 - Have a high school diploma or equivalent

-- If not attending school yet, be accepted to an accredited or pre-accredited public or non-profit college/university and vocational school or certified training program
+- Have been accepted to an accredited or pre-accredited public or non-profit college/university, vocational school or certified training program (If not attending school yet)

-- If attending school, making satisfactory progress (generally a "C" average or its equivalency or as otherwise agreed upon with the plan)
+- Be making satisfactory progress if you are already attending school (generally a "C" average or its equivalency or as otherwise agreed upon with the plan)

 - Not have personal assets (bank account, car, home, etc.) worth more than $10,000

-- Explore and utilize any other appropriate scholarships, grants, and financial assistance
+- Explore and use any other appropriate scholarships, grants, and financial assistance available to you

 - Offer reasonable assurance you will graduate from the educational or training program